Written by: Greg Ellifritz

 – Draw, swap the handgun to the non-dominant hand, and then fire two rounds at each target’s center mass for a total of four rounds.
 Pistol is then safely swapped back to the dominant hand and re-holstered.

-– Draw and fire one round at each target’s center mass for a total of two rounds with only
+– Draw and fire one round at each target’s center mass for a total of two rounds with only the dominant hand.

 – Immediately reload with a fresh magazine and holster.